-If you’re not scuba certified, then snorkeling is a great option to get up an up close view of the underwater marine life.
+If you’re not scuba certified, then snorkeling is a great option to get an up close view of the underwater marine life.

-Here’s the answers to some of the most frequently asked questions about snorkeling in Playa del Carmen:
+Here are the answers to some of the most frequently asked questions about snorkeling in Playa del Carmen:

 What is the snorkeling like in Playa del Carmen?

-The snorkeling in downtown Playa del Carmen is not really the best and you need to venture a little further away to visit some of the best snorkeling spots.
+To be honest, the snorkeling in downtown Playa del Carmen is not really the best and you need to venture a little further away to visit some of the best snorkeling spots.

 Can you snorkel off the beach in Playa del Carmen?